Do Go On - 533 - El Chupacabra

 There was a population of racist monkeys being used in blood experiments in Puerto Rico at the time.

-Okay, that wasn't as fun as I really should have read that through before, including it probably.
+And that troop could have got loose, Coleman said, okay, that wasn't as fun as I really should have read that through before, including it probably.

-You thought you'd end on animal cruelty
+You thought you'd end on animal cruelty?

 But yeah, Coleman says

-The Chupacabra could be something that simple
+The chupacabra could be something that simple

-Or it could be something much more interesting
+or it could be something much more interesting

-Because we know that new animals are being discovered all the time
+because we know that new animals are being discovered all the time.

-So the truth is still out there
+So the truth is still out there.

-Whatever the answer
+Whatever the answer,

-In a classic case of art imitating life
+in a classic case of art imitating life,

-Chupacabras quickly made the jump to the page and screen.
+trippacabras quickly made the jump to the page and screen.

-I'm finishing with a couple of examples here.
+a couple of examples here.

-Didn't take long within a couple of years of the term being coined.
+Didn't take long within a couple of years

 X-Files jumped on it.